Warm up this winter with Oma's newest cookbooks - available on Amazon >>

 1. Preheat the oven to 350°F (180°C).
 Grease a 9x13-inch baking pan or 2 9-inch springform pans and set aside.

-2. To make the cake, stir together flour, baking powder, sugar, vanilla sugar, and salt in a large bowl.
+2. To make the cake, stir together the flour, baking powder, sugar, vanilla sugar, and salt in a large mixing bowl.

 3. Add the yogurt, milk, and oil to the flour mixture.
 Using either a dough hook, wooden spoon, or your hands, mix for a minute or so until the dough holds together, adding a bit more milk if needed.
 Knead lightly with your hands to form a ball.
 Do not overwork the dough.